 SARA VALENCIA – With an eye to go into Nursing, her goal is to study Biology.
 She would eventually like to become a Family Care Practitioner or Physician.
 Her main focus in life has always been to help others.
 This passion is evidenced by her many community volunteer activities which include tutoring children and teens, as well as her paid position at Kaiser Permanente, first as an intern and now, after a promotion, as an Administrative Services Coordinator.
 This scholarship will ease some of the financial burden of her family, which includes other college bound siblings.

 SAMIRA SEBT – Her goal is a degree in Bioengineering with an eye toward a career in advancing medical devices such as prosthetics, improved hearing aids, or creating new drug delivery systems.
 She was able to put into action her knowledge of physics, from her studies thus far, as an intern with Nauto, which is a company dedicated to developing devices to monitor distracted drivers.
 Samira has demonstrated her deep dedication to her studies with her 4.0 GPA while at West Valley College.
 As an independent woman, she can make good use of the financial assistance this scholarship offers.

 Thank you for your generosity through individual donations and funds from the English Tea which give these students extra support as they continue their education at university in the fall in pursuit of their STEM career goals!

 About the Committee

 The committee is composed of educators or those who have worked in educational institutions.

-- Marilyn Fuller, Co-Chair – taught elementary and middle schools at three different CA districts for 34 years, the last 15 were in Campbell Elem.
-School District.
+- Marilyn Fuller, Chair – taught elementary and middle schools at three different CA districts for 34 years, the last 15 in Campbell Elementary School District.